dmattek/shiny-timecourse-inspector/README.md

 ## Getting started

 The app can be run either locally or on a server.
 The installation process is detailed below.

-If you just wish to give the app a quick try without installing it, you can use the running instance on [shinyapps.io](https://macdobry.shinyapps.io/tcourse-inspector/ "TimeCourse Inspector").
-Bear in mind that your experience on this instance might be sluggish and that the number of uses per month is limited.
-For a quick trial, we rather recommend to run the app directly from GitHub.

 ### Running the app locally